 Custom carbon enduro bike anyone?

-It’s launch time for the ARBR Saker (pronounced “Arber”), a new custom-built carbon fibre enduro bike, handmade in the UK, and a bike we first threw a leg over last summer.
+It’s crunch time for the ARBR Saker, the custom-built carbon fibre enduro bike, handmade in the UK, and a bike we first threw a leg over in 2015.

 - Made in Britain: designed in Surrey, formed and painted in Goodwood, Sussex, and branded in Hampshire